-- a) Corporate Governance Risks: the Company assumes the need to safeguard the interests of the Company and the strategy of sustained maximisation of the economic value of the Company and its long-term success, in accordance with the Group's corporate interest, culture and corporate vision, taking into account the legitimate public and private interests that converge in the conduct of all business activities and particularly, among those of the various stakeholders, those of the communities and regions in which the Company operates and those of its employees. - b) Market risks: defined as the exposure of the Group's results and equity to changes in market prices and variables, such as exchange rates, interest rates, electricity prices, commodity prices (gas and other fuel), CO2 emission allowances and other mechanisms to support renewable energies, prices of financial assets and other variables. - c) Credit risks: defined as the possibility that a counterparty fails to perform its contractual obligations, thus causing an economic or financial loss to the Group.
-Counterparties can be end customers, counterparties in financial or energy markets, partners, suppliers or contractors. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent to the business, such as the characteristics of demand, weather conditions, the strategies of different players, and others. - e) Political and Regulatory Risks: those arising from regulatory changes made by the various regulators, such as changes in the remuneration of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks related to political changes that could affect legal security and the legal framework applicable to the Group's businesses in each jurisdiction, the nationalisation or expropriation of assets, the cancellation of operating licences and the early termination of government contracts. - f) Operational, technological, environmental, social and legal risks: relate to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - Technological failures, human error and technological obsolescence. - Cybersecurity and information systems. - Those associated with climate change and pandemics.
+- a) Corporate governance risks: the main corporate governance risks relate to a possible breach of: (i) applicable law, (ii) the provisions of the governance and sustainability system, (iii) the recommendations of the CNMV's Code of Good Governance and its practical guides, and (iv) international standards in this realm.
+The consequences may include: (i) the challenging of corporate resolutions; (ii) participation of dissenting shareholders at the General Shareholders' Meeting; (iii) sanctions or requirements imposed by the CNMV; and (iv) divestment and/or lack of interest among investors in acquiring Iberdrola shares. - b) Market risks: defined as the exposure of the Group's results and equity to changes in market prices and variables, such as: - Financial: exchange rate, interest rate, solvency, liquidity, inflation and the value of financial assets and liabilities. - Energy and other commodity prices: electricity prices, gas and other fuel prices, CO2 emission allowances or other support mechanisms for renewables, as well as those related to other commodities (steel, aluminium, copper, polysilicon and others). - c) Credit risks: defined as the possibility that a counterparty fails to perform its contractual obligations, thus causing an economic or financial loss to the Group.
+Counterparties can be end customers, counterparties in financial or energy markets, partners, suppliers or contractors. - d) Business risks: defined as the uncertainty regarding the performance of key variables inherent to the business, such as the characteristics of demand, weather conditions, the strategies of different players, and others. - e) Political and regulatory risks: those arising from regulatory changes made by the various regulators, such as changes in the remuneration of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks related to political changes that could affect legal security and the legal framework applicable to the Group's businesses in each jurisdiction, the nationalisation or expropriation of assets, the cancellation of operating licences and the early termination of government contracts. - f) Operational, technological, environmental, social and legal risks: relate to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - Technological failures, human error and technological obsolescence. - The operation and construction of facilities. - Procurement and the supply chain. - Cybersecurity and information systems - The safety and health of people.

-- Fraud and corruption. - Litigation, arbitration and criminal proceedings. - g) Reputational risks: potential negative impact on the Company's value where its performance falls short of the expectations of stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct that might involve corruption.
+- Those associated with climate change, extreme natural phenomena and pandemics. - Regulatory compliance. - The reliability of financial and non-financial information. - · Fraud and corruption - Litigation, arbitration and criminal proceedings - g) Reputational risks: potential negative impact on the Company's value where its performance falls short of the expectations of stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct that might involve corruption.